Rethinking the Workplace: How Are We Going to Use the Future Office?

 Society has learned more than they thought they would about themselves and about the world around them during this pandemic.
 In terms of the working world, the majority of people have realized that working from home creates a different work-life dynamic and have found creative ways to stay productive and engaged.
-So, what happens to the corporate office?
+So, what happens to the corporate office and the future of the workplace?

 However, the numbers don’t lie.